 The most common form of order picking is single order picking (also known as discrete order picking) and it is used across most 3PLs and warehouse operations.
-The person tasked with picking is given one order at a time, and they go through the warehouse to find each individual item that is part of an order.
+The order picker is given one order at a time, and they go through the warehouse to find each individual item that is part of a customer’s order.
 Once all items from the order are all picked they are boxed and sent to shipping.
 A drawback to single order picking can be lack of speed—sometimes the sequence of finding items to pick, and routes that are given to find the items within the warehouse, are not optimized and take longer than other methods.
 If you or your 3PL uses a warehouse management system (WMS) it can help streamline the routes that the picker takes which can help to reduce time inefficiencies and cut down on labor costs.

 2. Batch Picking

-With batch picking a warehouse employee will pick multiple orders at a time, with a manual process or an automated one.
-The manual process allows SKUs to be picked for multiple orders at once.
+With batch picking the order picker will pick multiple orders at a time, with a manual process or an automated one.
+The manual order picking process allows SKUs to be picked for multiple orders at once.
 With automated picking, the worker stays in one physical location while both horizontal or vertical carousels deliver the various products in the orders to the worker.